MARCH IN THE GARDEN

 - Gather nuts that are continuously falling from the trees.

-- Late crops of apples and pears will need harvesting.
+- Late crops of apples and pears will need harvesting and storing.

-- Spring flowering bulbs are on the market this month.
-Buy them early and store in the vegetable compartment of the refrigerator and plant out when the weather cools down in 4 to 6 weeks’ time.
+- Spring flowering bulbs like freesias and ranunculus hit the market this month.
+Buy them early and store them in the vegetable compartment of the refrigerator.
+Only plant them out when the weather cools down in 4 to 6 weeks’ time.
 Do not plant them too early, as they may abort their embryo flower buds due to the heat.

 - Lift and divide perennials that have started to go dormant.